-A management committee composed of top corporate executives is tasked to study and endorse such cases to the Finance Committee (Board Committee) for review.
+Furthermore, a management committee composed of top corporate executives is tasked to study and endorse such cases to the Finance Committee (Board Committee) for review.
 The Finance Committee after passing review, in turn endorses the matter for approval by the Board of Directors.
-While the Audit and Risk Management Committee (as per SEC Memo Circular 4, Series of 2012, Audit Committees of Companies Listed on the Exchange) exercises oversight on management of risks related to such transactions.